sivaramambikasaran/Lagrange_Interpolation/README.md

 	g++-6 -I /path/to/LAGRANGE myprogram.cpp -o myprogram

-On Linux or Mac OS X, another option is to cymlink or copy the folder `LAGRANGE` into `/usr/local/include/`.
+On Linux or Mac OS X, another option is to symlink or copy the folder `LAGRANGE` into `/usr/local/include/`.
 This way you can compile the program as:

 	g++-6 myprogram.cpp -o myprogram